matanster/ScalaSourceGrapher/README.md

-SBT project which uses [macro paradise](http://docs.scala-lang.org/overviews/macros/paradise.html) to demonstrate getting the necessary data for producing a call graph of a scala 2.11 project.
+SBT project which uses [macro paradise](http://docs.scala-lang.org/overviews/macros/paradise.html) to demonstrate obtaining the call graph of a scala 2.11 project.

 In this working prototype, the scala project to produce data for, is simply a project contained within this repo.